brice1101/RetroAchievementsLibraryValidator/README.md

 ## Notes

+- PowerShell now warns the user of a script execution risk when running Invoke-WebRequest.
+The script only makes calls out to 2 RetroAchievements API endpoints, but one of these endpoints can be called numerous times depending on how many systems you have ROMs for.
 - Ensure that your system folder names in `$SYSTEM_TO_FOLDER_MAP` match exactly with the corresponding subfolders in `$ROM_BASE_PATH`.
 - The script uses RAHasher to generate hashes for ROMs.
 Ensure that RAHasher is correctly installed and accessible from the path specified in `$RAHASHER_PATH`.